cozy/cozy-banks/docs/notifications.md

 # Notifications

-When you launch Cozy Banks mobile application (iOS and Android), app ask the right to push notifications.
+When you launch Cozy Banks mobile application (iOS and Android), the app asks the right to push notifications.
 You can configure notifications directly on your Settings.
-By example when movement amout is greater than 30€.
+By example when movement amount is greater than 30€.

 ## Technique

 We use [cordova plugin](https://github.com/phonegap/phonegap-plugin-push) to make this possible.

-When we connect app mobile on your cozy, your create an oauth client with `notificationPlatform: firebase` parameter.
+When the mobile app connects to your Cozy, it creates an oauth client with `notificationPlatform: firebase` parameter.
 So Cozy Stack know you can receive notification on your mobile.